dpella/interop-example/README.md

 ![Two different runtimes](./fig/arch2.gif)

-The example focuses on SQL queries being able to call the Haskell function `dpellaSampleRandom` (implemented in [Noise.hs](./dpella-base/src/DPella/Noise.hs) which generates a random number within a given range, potentially as part of a Differential Privacy mechanism.
+The example focuses on SQL queries being able to call the Haskell function `dpellaSampleRandom` (implemented in [Noise.hs](./dpella-base/src/DPella/Noise.hs)) which generates a random number within a given range, potentially as part of a Differential Privacy mechanism.
 This function requires managing state (the random number generator) across calls.

 To call that function, queries use the SQL function `dpella_sample_random`.
-The challenge here is three fold: (i) to make the RDBMS to connect the SQL function `dpella_sample_random` with the code in `dpellaSampleRandom`; (ii) passing all the SQL arguments as `dpellaSampleRandom`'s arguments; and (iii) passing the result of `dpellaSampleRandom` as the SQL result of `dpella_sample_random`.
+The challenge here is three-fold: (i) to make the RDBMS to connect the SQL function `dpella_sample_random` with the code in `dpellaSampleRandom`; (ii) passing all the SQL arguments as `dpellaSampleRandom`'s arguments; and (iii) passing the result of `dpellaSampleRandom` as the SQL result of `dpella_sample_random`.